 I am a historian of Britain at NYU.

-My current research project looks at British historical writing since the nineteenth century.
+I’m currently reading a lot of British historical writing since the nineteenth century.
 How did this national frame of reference deal with scales and connections that far exceed the nation?